BryanWilhite/Blog/presentation/entry/2023/2023-12-22-azure-webjobs-in-2023.md

 </div>

-The portal allows us to enable a system-assigned <acronym title="Managed Identity">MI</acronym> _and_ allows us to add multiple user-assign <acronym title="Managed Identity">MI</acronym>s—because _one_ app service can have _multiple_ ASP.NET applications and _multiple_ Azure Web Jobs connecting to multiple ‘external’ resources (like a database).
+The portal allows us to enable a system-assigned <acronym title="Managed Identity">MI</acronym> _and_ allows us to add multiple user-assigned <acronym title="Managed Identity">MI</acronym>s—because _one_ app service can have _multiple_ ASP.NET applications and _multiple_ Azure Web Jobs connecting to multiple ‘external’ resources (like a database).
 It makes sense to have a shared, user-assigned <acronym title="Managed Identity">MI</acronym> for a database and a system-assigned <acronym title="Managed Identity">MI</acronym> might be used for authentication purposes.

 The database connection string can refer to the user-assigned <acronym title="Managed Identity">MI</acronym> like this: